IBM System Object Model: Comparison to compiled class libraries

-Objective-C is the most promising competitor to SOM (although not being actively marketed as multi-language platform), and SOM should preferably be compared to Objective-C as opposed to COM as it happened historically.
-With non-fragile instance variables in Objective-C 2.0 it is the best alternative amongst actively supported.
+Objective-C may be considered as an alternative to SOM, although not actively marketed as multi-language platform.
+Historically, SOM has often been compared with COM; however, Objective-C provides a closer comparison in some respects.
+For example, Objective-C 2.0 introduced non-fragile instance variables, addressing some compatibility issues associated with earlier versions.

 COM, XPCOM are being used actively, but they only manage interfaces, not implementations, and thus are not on the same level as SOM, GObject and Objective-C. Windows Runtime under closer look behaves much like COM.
 Its metadata description is based on .NET, but since WinRT does not contain special runtime to resolve RRBC issues, like in Objective-C or SOM, several restrictions had to be applied that limit WinRT on procedural level: